fossasia/Codeheat/README.md

 - **Team membership: pending / active**
   Team access will be granted automatically after org membership is confirmed.

+## If Something Goes Wrong

+If you don’t see a response within a few minutes, or onboarding does not complete:

+- Make sure you’ve accepted the GitHub organization invitation
+- Comment on your onboarding issue requesting help
+- If needed, politely ping a maintainer for manual assistance

 ## Final Step